cincuranet/blog/_posts/233927-techorama-nl-2023.md

 > A lap around new features and performance improvements in Entity Framework Core 7.

 Hope to see you on my workshop or my sessions.

+{{ include "attachment" page "EFCore_Ids.pdf" "Slides - Autoincrement (identity) is not the only option for primary keys" }}

+{{ include "attachment" page "efcore7.pdf" "Slides - What's new in Entity Framework Core 7" }}

 [1]: {{ include "post_link" 233919 }}
 [2]: https://techorama.nl/workshops/mastering-entity-framework-core/